-Events run in conjunction with the University of Southampton in 2012/13 - all welcome.
+Events run in conjunction with the University of Southampton.
+All welcome.

 CMRC Lecture Series